c9s/guts/README.md

 ==================

-Gutscript is a language makes your life easier, it let you write less code to compile a workable PHP code.
+Gutscript is a language makes your life easier, it allows you write less code to compile a workable PHP code.

 Gutscript compiler is written in Go, Go is faster 10+ times than PHP, hence the compilation is fast, and of course you can compile sources concurrently.